 Uncle Moe honestly believes that he’s doing the right thing by doling out her two cups of water per day and her bland miserly meals.
 But, small as she is (not quite five feet tall) she needs more sustenance than he gives her.
 So, every chance she gets, Aunt Rach cons people into giving her goodies and leaving drinks in one of her many hideouts.

-Uncle Moe is big into detective fiction and he’s taken to setting little traps like pulling out one of his few remaining hairs and licking it so it’ll stick to the refrigerator door.
-The first thing Aunt Rach does when Uncle Moe goes out is take the hair and put it on the counter and untie the huge knots.
+Uncle Moe is big into detective fiction, and he’s taken to setting little traps like pulling out one of his few remaining hairs and licking it so it’ll stick to the refrigerator door.
+The first thing Aunt Rach does when Uncle Moe goes out is to take the hair and put it on the counter and untie the huge knots.
 It takes her less time during the day.
-She picks a little at everything in the refrigerator so it doesn’t look as if any one thing has been tampered with.
-Then she reties the rope, and puts the hair back.
+She picks a little at everything in the refrigerator, so it doesn’t look as if any one thing has been tampered with.
+Then she reties the rope and puts the hair back.

-Aunt Rach, always a small woman, is smaller and more frail since her attack and a two- week, touch-and-go, stay in the hospital.
-Her hair is long and pure white and she wears it in braids—sometimes one, sometimes two.
+Aunt Rach, always a small woman, is smaller and frailer since her attack and a two- week, touch-and-go, stay in the hospital.
+Her hair is long and pure white, and she wears it in braids—sometimes one, sometimes two.
 She has developed darting, cunning eyes, which we call food radar eyes, and always wears a hint of a smile.
 She speaks softly and usually starts her sentences with, “listen.”
 “Listen, I’m going to the bathroom.”
 “Listen, you’ve grown.”

 Uncle Moe was frightened.
-He wasn't used to being alone, or to cooking or cleaning, or even thinking about these things.
-For so many years at seven-thirty in the morning his poached eggs were waiting for him, as was his lunch which was packed in a black metal box along with a thermos of coffee.
+He wasn’t used to being alone, or to cooking or cleaning, or even thinking about these things.
+For so many years at seven-thirty in the morning, his poached eggs were waiting for him, as was his lunch that was packed in a black metal box along with a thermos of coffee.
 At five-thirty dinner, and at ten, Aunt Rach would bring his dish of ice cream to him while he watched TV.
-When he got into bed there was a cold glass of water on his nightstand and a piece of halvah on his pillow.
+When he got into bed, there was a cold glass of water on his nightstand and a piece of halvah on his pillow.